 A client should never feel constrained, limited.
 We study the project site, the market, and the client’s financial objectives to determine the best, most profitable, opportunity.
 In some cases, it might come from a market-rate community.
 Other times the best opportunity might come from a luxury community.
 It might even come from a mixed-use project combining commercial and residential.
 It’s about providing the most possibilities.

 We have extensive experience working as a developer, so we understand the goals and needs of our clients.

-What are some of the other benefits of using IDBS?
+What are some of the other benefits of working with The 1085 Group?

-Zaumeyer: As our name suggests, we offer developers a fully-integrated, inclusive system.
+Zaumeyer: We offer developers a fully-integrated, inclusive system.
 Design, engineering, construction, every resource, every process is involved and synchronized from the very beginning.

 We make full use of BIT (Business Information Technology) and Virtual Design.
 We secure all resources in the planning stages and work closely with them throughout the design process.
 It allows us to bid-out 100-percent of a project and provide clients with complete costs before construction begins.
 With the more traditional design-bid-build method, inal costs usually aren’t determined until 50-percent or more of a project is complete.

-We feel IDBS is the multi-family industry’s most powerful collection of services.
+We feel The 1085 Group is the multi-family industry’s most powerful collection of services.
 Every dollar we save a client gives them more flexibility.
 It allows them to quickly respond to market conditions, to develop the kind of communities the West desperately needs.
 It provides a path to success.